Photo credit: Anthony Lydekker

 ‘Malcolm Hayes’s Violin Concerto…was easily the most impressive new work in the [Proms] season, clearly rooted in the English pastoral tradition, but steering it in a strikingly different direction.’
 (Andrew Clements, The Guardian, 12 September 2016)

-The wonderful soloist was Tai Murray (photo: right), with the BBC National Orchestra of Wales, conducted by Thomas Søndergård.
+The soloist was Tai Murray (photo above), with the BBC National Orchestra of Wales, conducted by Thomas Søndergård.

-To hear the recording of the performance, please go to:
+To hear the recording of the performance, please click on the Listen menu above.

 Further press and online reviews: